Maliyadeva College: History

 Due to the Second World War, the school buildings and land were taken over by the Army in 1942.
 The school had to be shifted back to its previous location at Ethkanda Viharaya.
 By then, the number of students had increased to over three hundred and sixty.

 The primary section of the school was moved to a new location along the Colombo – Kurunegala road in 1944.
 This later became the Maliyadeva Girls' College.

 In 1946, the school was handed back to the YMBA by the army.
 Only the boys were moved back, and the Maliyadeva Girls' College began functioning as a separate school.
-In the same year, Maliyadeva College became a Government assisted school.
+In the same year, Maliyadeva College became a government-assisted school.
 The number of students had increased to 800.

 In 1949, the school was upgraded to the status of a Grade 1 school.
-University Entrance (Arts) and SSC (equivalent to current GCE) Science classes began and D.B.
-Dissanayaka was appointed as the vice-principal during this year.
+University Entrance (Arts) and SSC (equivalent to current GCE) Science classes began and D. B. Dissanayaka was appointed as the vice-principal during this year.

 In 1951, students appeared for the University Entrance (Arts) and SSC (Science) Examinations for the first time.
 T. B. H. Abeysinghe was the first student to enter the University from Maliyadeva College.
 Later, Abeysinghe rose to the position of professor of history.

 University Entrance (science) classes were commenced in 1953.
 Wanigasekara was the first graduate science teacher appointed to the school.
 In 1955, A. P. K. Thilakarathna was the first student who passed the SSC (Science) Examinations for the first time.

-According to the Education Policy of the incumbent government, the status of the school changed from government-assisted school to a government school in 1961 during the take over of all assisted schools.
+According to the Education Policy of the incumbent government, the status of the school changed from a government-assisted school to a government school in 1961 during the takeover of all assisted schools.
 The YMBA handed the school over to the Ministry of Education.